Protohedgehog/open-research-glossary/glossary.md

 * **Author addendum -** An author addendum is a supplemental or added agreement to a publishing contract that defines or changes the terms of the contract, often focusing on the transfer of copyright ownership.
 For authors of scholarly works, an author addendum to a publisher's standard publication contract may be necessary to help ensure that authors protect important rights, such as the right to post their articles online to a personal website or in a digital repository; the right to use their works within a classroom setting; or the right to use their works as the foundation for future research; [Source](http://library.pitt.edu/oscp/glossary).

-* **BSD (Berkeley Software Distribution) -** A family of UNIX-like operating systems; [Source](http://en.wikipedia.org/wiki/Berkeley_Software_Distribution).
+* **Berkeley Software Distribution (BSD) -** A family of UNIX-like operating systems; [Source](http://en.wikipedia.org/wiki/Berkeley_Software_Distribution).

 * **Copyleft -** A form of licensing that makes a creative work freely available to be modified, and requiring all modified and extended versions of the creative work to be free as well.
 OA does not require works to be copyleft, nor does it necessarily exclude copyleft works from being OA.
 The recommended licence (CC BY) for academic publishing is not copyleft.

 * **Copyright -** The aspect of Intellectual Property that gives creators the right to permit (or not permit) what happens to their creations, as opposed to trademark rights or moral rights.

-* **Creative Commons (CC) -** A suite of licences that sets out the rights of authors and users, providing alternatives to the standard copyright.
+* **Creative Commons (CC) -** A popular suite of licences that sets out the rights of authors and users, providing alternatives to the standard copyright.
 CC licences are widely used, simple to state, machine readable and have been created by legal experts.There are a variety of CC licences, each of which use one or more clauses, examples of which are given below.
 Some licences are compatible with OA in the 'Budapest sense', and some are not; [Source](https://creativecommons.org/licenses/)).

 * **CC Zero (CC 0) - ** Waiver of copyright, with no rights reserved.
 Places content as openly as possible in the public domain; [Source](http://creativecommons.org/about/cc0).